Rick-8/TC-Go-Co/README.md

 - Created a requirements.txt file using pip freeze > requirements.txt to list all the necessary dependencies for the project.
-- Added a Procfile with the command to start the application on Heroku (e.g., web: python app.py).
 - Committed and pushed these files to GitHub.

 4. ***Deploying to Heroku***